automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Angulomastacator.md

 # Angulomastacator
-## Description: This dinosaur had a strangely shaped upper jaw.
+## This dinosaur had a strangely shaped upper jaw.